yt-project/yt/doc/source/installing.rst

 It may be possible to compile existing yt versions under more recent Python versions, though this is never guaranteed.

+yt also adheres to `SPEC 0 <https://scientific-python.org/specs/spec-0000/>`_ as a soft guideline for our support policy of core dependencies (Python, numpy, matplotlib ...).

 Getting yt
 ----------